Kawaeee/parqetto/README.md

 # parqetto
-100% client-side Parquet viewer that runs entirely in your browser.
+100% client-side Parquet viewer that runs entirely in your browser!